camsenec/qa-emulator/README.md

     5. make view

 ## Result
-Gif animation shown below is displayed.
+Gif animation which shows energy transition on each slice is desplayed on your screen.
 ![QA](https://user-images.githubusercontent.com/27656483/77493701-1a5a7e80-6e87-11ea-876f-92e5d230a331.gif)

 ## Programing language